Are you struggling to take time to reflect on your experiences as your body and focus are shifting during mid-life ?

 Who runs the group?

-Anne Ford is a psychodynamic counsellor who has worked over the past 30 years in a variety of settings: hospitals, housing associations, schools and universities.
+Anne Ford is a psychodynamic counsellor and Peer Support trainer, supervisor and consultant, who has worked over the past 30 years in a variety of settings: hospitals, housing associations, schools and universities.
 Her main focus is on developing and running peer support groups for all ages and has a keen interest in working with groups to promote inclusivity, belonging, connection and well-being.
+She practices Mindful Self-Compassion and will be bringing this to the group.

 Is a group for me?